 Our trip ends in Reykjavik after breakfast.
 Flybus transfers are available to the airport.

 During your holiday you stay at the following hotels.
 If you'd like to extend your time at any of these or, if you'd like to enhance your stay with an upgraded room, just let us know at the time of booking.

 Our aim is to provide holidays that are unbeatable for choice and flexibility.
 We've listed our most popular travel options below, however you aren't limited to these - we can tailor-make virtually any holiday to suit.

 Here at Headwater we thrive on feedback from our customers.
 It's the only way we can continue to develop, and where necessary improve, our services and ensure our holidays continue to be the best they can be.
-As this is a relatively new holiday, we don't yet have any customer reviews available from our customers, but here are the comments that have been received from previous Exodus travellers.
+As this is a relatively new holiday, we don't yet have any customer reviews available from our customers.

 You can be confident that our pricing includes all the standard requirements of your holiday and many additional extras.
 Always ensure that you are comparing like for like when booking your holiday.